redbluesquare/DevOps-Course-Workshop-Module-11-Security/README.md

 ## Pre-requisites

-You need to have an azure account.
-You can create a free account [here](https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F).
+You need to have an azure account; you should have been provided with one in advance of this workshop.

 Also make sure you have installed the following: